Makktu/TheSearcher/README.md

 # The Searcher

+React Native.

-An app that will provide a generic search portal and display results for any provided data object (JSON only to begin with).
+A mobile app that will provide a generic search portal and display results for any provided data object (JSON only to begin with).

 The user will be able to load a JSON data set from anywhere and search it.